lucasczz/OLRONN/README.md

-# Learning Rate Optimization in Online Deep Learning
+# Optimizing the Learning Rate for Online Training of Neural Networks

 ## Reproduction